MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    :::image type="content" source="media/cicd-tutorial/set-credentials.png" alt-text="Screenshot of dataset credentials.":::

 1. Select **Sign in**.
 The connection is tested and credentials set.
-You won't have to to so this again for this dataset.
+You won't have to edit the credentials again for this dataset.

 You can now create a deployment pipeline.